gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 * Our first round estimates for the audits of the above elections.

+* Scripts to generate the figures in this file

+* Matlab figure files.

-The folder Tables contains comparisons of first round sizes for Athena and R2 *BRAVO*, for some chosen states which we expect might perform ballot polling audits for the 2020 Presidential election.
-"R2 *BRAVO*" (*round-by-round BRAVO*) refers to the application of the *BRAVO* rule after drawing a round of ballots.
+The folder Presentations contains a presentation made at the EVN monthly conference and tables presenting comparisons of first round sizes for Athena and R2 *BRAVO*, for some chosen states which we expect might perform ballot polling audits for the 2020 Presidential election.
+"R2 *BRAVO*" (*round-by-round BRAVO*) refers to the application of the *BRAVO* rule after drawing a round of ballots, also known as EoR (end-of-round) BRAVO in the Athena paper.
+Numbers might differ slightly because the EVN presentation has number of distinct ballots drawn while the tables are older and have number of random draws.

+The folder fig contains the figures used here.

 BELOW WE PRESENT GRAPHS, AND, FOR PURPOSES OF EXPOSITION, MAKE AVAILABLE THE SCRIPTS WE USED TO GENERATE THE GRAPHS.
 THE SCRIPTS ARE NOT INTENDED TO BE ROBUST AND NO ERROR CHECKING IS PERFORMED; IT IS EXPECTED THAT THEY WILL BREAK IF YOU USE UNUSUAL PARAMETERS.
 THE SCRIPTS WERE WRITTEN ONLY FOR THE PURPOSE OF GENERATING THE GRAPHS.
 WHILE THEY CALL FUNCTIONS USED IN THE AUDITS, THE SCRIPTS THEMSELVES ARE NOT PART OF THE AUDIT CODE.